hexrom/PenetrationTesting-Playbook/Network Security/README.md

-msf> use post/multi/manage/autoroute // add target subnet and session id OR meterpreter> run auturoute -s TargetSubnet/24
+msf> use post/multi/manage/autoroute // add target subnet and session id OR meterpreter> run auturoute -s TargetSubnet/24 msf> route print // check if all traffic destined to that subnet goes through selected session host msf> use auxiliary/scanner/portscan/tcp // try to scan tcp ports in new subnet

-msf> route print // check if all traffic destined to that subnet goes through selected session host msf> use auxiliary/scanner/portscan/tcp // try to scan tcp ports in new subnet
+//To direct web server traffic to our local port, use port forwarding from foothold machine meterpreter> protfwd addd -l 8001 -p 80 -r TargetMachine

 > use auxiliary/server/socks4a && run // start a socks4a proxy server
 // edit proxychains conf file, sudo nano /etc/proxychains.conf ; only need to set last line as socks4 127.0.0.1 1080